To answer the question of why the Election of 1800 was important, one must first understand the political reality within which our founders lived.

 In a letter penned to New York Governor John Jay in the days following the Federalist loss, Hamilton urged Jay to immediately call the current Federalist-dominated New York legislature and attempt to change the method of selecting electors for the Electoral College.2

-By switching from electors nominated by the state legislature to electors nominated by popular vote in carefully-drawn districts, Hamilton could ensure that New York would now nominate Federalist-leaning electors.
+By switching from electors nominated by the state legislature to electors nominated by popular vote in carefully-drawn districts (known now as gerrymandering), Hamilton could ensure that New York would now nominate Federalist-leaning electors.

 Jay ignored Hamilton’s duplicity, writing at the bottom of the letter, “Proposing a measure for party purposes wh.
 I think it wd. not become me to adopt.”2